 This post is sponsored by Imperial Sugar!
 I’ve used Imperial Sugar for years and I am thrilled to be partnering with them.
 Thank you for supporting the partners that keep the bake offs coming!

-Is red velvet cake simply a Chocolate Cake Lite™ with cream cheese frosting?
+Is red velvet cake simply a chocolate cake with cream cheese frosting with food coloring?
 In this bake off, we set out to find out.

-I don’t claim to be a red velvet cake expert, but per Wikipedia, red velvet is “traditionally a red, red-brown, crimson, or scarlet-colored chocolate layer cake, layered with ermine icing” and traditional recipes do NOT use food coloring!
+Per Wikipedia, red velvet is “traditionally a red, red-brown, crimson, or scarlet-colored chocolate layer cake, layered with ermine icing.”
+Traditional recipes actually do NOT use food coloring!
 Wikipedia also notes that some believe devil’s food cake may have ties to red velvet (the main difference is that red velvet uses cocoa, the former uses chocolate).

 Given this definition, we strayed quite a bit in this bake off, skewing towards more modern red velvet cakes that generally use food coloring and cream cheese frosting.
-My ideal red velvet cake has a moist, close crumb, a fairly sugary buttercream-esque cream cheese frosting, and to be honest–a deep red color is part of the appeal to me.
+To me, my best red velvet cake recipe would have a moist, close crumb, a light and tangy cocoa flavor and a fairly sugary cream cheese frosting.
+If I’m being honest, a deep red color is part of the appeal to me.
 So let’s see which cakes rose to the top!

 - 25 total tasters